 - Install WordPress and learn using it

-- Download a professional theme
+- Download a professional theme and design your blog

 - Install essential plugins